idan-nave/OnBoardly/doc/OnBoarding Project Specification.md

 #### **3. `TeamService` Class**:

-This class will contain the business logic for assigning a process to a team.
+This class will contain the business logic for assigning a process to a department.

 ```java
 // /backend/services/TeamService.java